multiversx/mx-docs/docs/governance/governance-interaction.md

 }
 ```

 Only the address that created the proposal can call the `closeProposal` function that will also trigger the funds unlocking.
-As stated in the overview page, if the proposal do not pass, the amount returned will be less with 10 EGLD.
+As stated in the overview page, if the proposal does not pass, the amount returned will be less with 10 EGLD.

 ### Querying the status of a proposal